aaronpkelly/aaronpkelly.github.io/FOOTER.md

-# Why do this

-I decided that writing about my interests is a good way for me to:

-- create value from everything I do
-- keep the content simple and to the point
-- make it presentable and shareable
-- expose everything I do in the public domain.
-Hopefully, it will be useful to someone somewhere (I like helping people!), and it will encourage me to keep my standards up

-# Turn that post into a sparkly PDF

-PDFs of all my articles will soon be on https://gumroad.com, using "pay what you want" pricing.
+# The future

+The above list is pretty unstructured.
+It might be great in future to:

+- organise them by tag/category

+- organise them by association (graph links)

+# Like a post?
+Grab a hardcopy

+If I've done a good enough job with one of my posts, you may feel like it's worthy to have the breath of life breathed into it, and have it printed out somewhere.
+I've considered putting PDFs of popular articles on https://gumroad.com (using "pay what you want" pricing).
+Let me know if this interests you!

 # Contact